algolia/algoliasearch-zendesk/app/README.md

 <!--
-  docs/documentation.md is generated from the content of the ## Documentation section of app/README.md To change its content, modify app/README.md, go to the app/ folder and run `yarn && yarn build:docs` -->
+  docs/documentation.md is generated from the content of the ## Documentation section of app/README.md To change its content, modify app/README.md, go to the app/ folder and run `npm install && npm run build:docs` -->

 ### Synchronize Algolia with your Help Center